- Printer friendly version of the 2023-24 Elementary Code of Conduct

 - Approved cooperative work program.

-An attendance notice will be sent home when a student is absent for a total of 10 or more days.
-Any expected cases of Educational Neglect will be reported to Child Protective Services.
+In a typical year, an attendance notice will be sent home when a student is absent for a total of 10 or more days.
+Any expected cases of Educational Neglect will be reported to Child Protective Services (CPS).

 Family trips scheduled during the time when school is in session deprive students of valuable instructional time and are an “illegal absence” according to New York State Educational Law.
 The school district does not prepare formal homework assignments in advance for students going on a vacation with the family.
 The specific assignments will be gathered during the period of absence and provided to the child upon his/her return to school.
 The child will be given a reasonable period of time to complete the assignments.